LithosNetwork/guides/guides/Chest shop creation.md

+# How to create a chest shop to sell items?

 1. First, you have to (partially) own a company.
 To create a company, use '/create-company name'.
 Read through the contract and attach your signature on the last page of the contract.
 2. Place down a chest or barrel and put the item you want to sell into that container.
 3. Place a sign around it (above, attached to, next to, or below the container), with this on the sign: